trdischat/tweakplaylist/README.md

 # Tweak Playlist

+**This module is only compatible with Foundry through version 0.7.9.
+It will not work with version 0.8.x or later.
+The entire Foundry audio engine changed after 0.7.x.
+Therefore, this module will not be updated for 0.8.x and will only remain to support older versions of FVTT.
+The hidden tracks feature is separately available in the [Hidden Soundtracks](https://foundryvtt.com/packages/hiddensoundtracks) module.
+If you are interested in random delays and volume changes, you should express your support for this feature in the [Foundry core](https://gitlab.com/foundrynet/foundryvtt/-/issues/4718), in the [SoundBoard](https://github.com/BlitzKraig/fvtt-SoundBoard/issues/48) module, or in the [Soundscape](https://github.com/CDeenen/Soundscape/issues/5) module.**

+---
 Configurable options to enhance various functions of Foundry playlists:
 * Only display playlists to the GM. (disabled by default)
 * New parameters for sounds in playlists allow for random loop delays and random volume adjustments between repeated plays of the sound.  (disabled by default)